torguardvpn/luci-theme-privaterouter/README.md

 ## How It Works

-The OAT Theme sits on top of LuCI as a standard OpenWrt theme package.
+The PrivateRouter Theme sits on top of LuCI as a standard OpenWrt theme package.
 It uses the same LuCI framework, the same UCI configuration system, and the same ubus RPC calls that power every OpenWrt router.
 Nothing is patched, replaced, or overwritten.

 Three packages work together to deliver the experience: